Royal Botanic Gardens, Kew

 The Hive

 The Hive is a glittering swirl of metal raised above the surrounding greenery.
 It is set off the main boulevard leading from the Kew Palace to the Palm House.
-The Hive is a magnificent honeycomb sculpture which speaks more than art in its entirety.
+The Hive is a magnificent honeycomb sculpture that speaks more than art in its entirety.

 It is built in a manner to represent a beehive and replicates the actual movement and sound of beehives.
 It is designed in a way that it picks up bees’ movement vibrations and transmits them to the Hive.
 The waves and movements are then turned into light and sound.